phiku/madek-instance/GUIDE.md

 in your repository.
 By default it is git-ignored, so it won't be accidentially pushed to a public host (like GitHub).
-You should either back up your local repository to a secure place;
+You should either back up your local repository with the secret to a secure place;
 or use [`git-crypt`](https://www.agwa.name/projects/git-crypt/) to add the secret to the repository in encrypted form (*recommended*).

 ## upgrade

-1. update Madek submodule reference to latest release
+1. update `Madek` submodule reference to latest release
   - either by accepting a Pull Request (when enabled)
-  - or manually: `cd Madek && git fetch && git reset --hard origin/release && cd -`
+  - or manually: `./scripts/update_madek_latest release`

 1. run the setup playbook again: `ansible-playbook -i hosts Madek/deploy/play_setup-and-deploy.yml`

+## automatic deployments

+Prerequisite: All changed files (configuration etc) must be commited back into the repository, so that it can be shared with other computers.
+Note that you can use this fork normally, with one caveat:
+**don't edit any files that came with this repository**, or you will have to deal with merge conflicts later on!
+The only exception is `README.md`, we won't touch it because you'll likely want to customize it.

+# git-crypt